LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 ### Training

 If you need to train our U-shape transformer from scratch, you need to download our dataset from [BaiduYun](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(password is lsui) or [GoogleDrive](https://drive.google.com/file/d/10gD4s12uJxCHcuFdX9Khkv37zzBwNFbL/view?usp=sharing), and then randomly select 3879 picture pairs as the training set to replace the data folder, and the remaining 400 as the test set to replace the test folder.
+The dataset divided by the author can be downloaded from [BaiduYun](https://pan.baidu.com/s/1xjc8hHc6IkUwg3cuPTogxg )(password is lsui).

 Then, run the `train.ipynb` file with Jupiter notebook, and the trained model weight file will be automatically saved in saved_ Models folder.
 As described in the paper, we recommend you use L2 loss for the first 600 epochs and L1 loss for the last 200 epochs.